Protecting the Unassisted and Underserved: Longitudinal Evidence-Based Research on Assistance and Reintegration

 Project Summary: Well-designed assistance and reintegration programs can assist trafficking victims to better manage and cope with the challenges of returning home and moving on with their lives after trafficking.
 However, NEXUS’ research has found that many trafficking victims do not receive the assistance they need to recover and reintegrate into their families and communities.
 Many victims decline to be identified or assisted because the services available do not mesh with their specific post-trafficking needs or with the situations they find themselves in after returning to their families and/or communities.
 Other victims find that the assistance they need is not available to them.

 To ensure that reintegration programs meet the needs of trafficked persons, it is important to talk to trafficked persons about their experiences and needs and to learn how services can better support their recovery and reintegration.
 NEXUS’ project in Indonesia has done just this – worked directly with trafficked persons and their families to learn how to better support them after trafficking.
-Since 2013, NEXUS has undertaken longitudinal, action oriented research with 108 individuals who have been trafficked to, from and within Indonesia, for different forms of labor and sexual exploitation.
-This includes males and females, adults and children.
-We have interviewed trafficking victims not only about their exploitation, but also about their lives after trafficking and over time, as they have sought to recover and reintegrate into their homes and communities.
+NEXUS undertook longitudinal, action-oriented research with 108 individuals who have been trafficked to, from and within Indonesia, for different forms of labor and sexual exploitation.
+This included males and females, adults and children.
+We interviewed trafficking victims not only about their exploitation, but also about their lives after trafficking and over time, as they sought to recover and reintegrate into their homes and communities.
 This longitudinal data is being used to inform reintegration interventions in Indonesia, to better respond to the needs of a diverse set of Indonesian trafficking victims.

 Countries of exploitation and forms of trafficking for the 108 trafficking victims interviewed.